Theoretically, we all have an idea of the list of things to do before baby arrives.

 - A belly band for abdominal support.
 This will prove to be helpful no matter how you end up delivering

 - Reusable maxi pads to make padsicles.
 Yes, you read that correctly, padsicles.
 Funny name, seriously critical item.
-While mass produced padsicles aren’t totally mainstream, Nyssa does make a gel version that is compatible with their underwear.
-However, making your own is easy and probably way more cost-effective than buying them would be.
-A padsicle is exactly what it sounds like: a frozen maxi pad that you will want on hand after vaginal delivery to help soothe swelling and pain around the perineum and vulva and encourage the healing process.
+While mass-produced padsicles aren’t totally mainstream, Nyssa does make a gel version that is compatible with their underwear.
+However, making your own is easy and probably way more cost-effective than buying them.
+A padsicle is precisely what it sounds like: a frozen maxi pad that you will want on hand after vaginal delivery to help soothe swelling and pain around the perineum and vulva and encourage healing.
 Some choose to freeze them with witch hazel, and you know us: the FullWell team is pro herbs whenever the research supports it.
-One of our new mamas steeped an herbal tea with comfrey and plantain leaf and sprayed a light layer on her pads before freezing them in silicone bags.
-She recommends wearing them for an hour or so 1-2 times per day for a couple of weeks, and says you can even use this tea as a perineumspray in a peri wash bottle or regular spray bottle after using the bathroom.
-Alternatively, cooling gel pads can also fit inside of underwear and can be use on c-section incisions
+One of our new mamas steeped an herbal tea with comfrey and plantain leaves and sprayed a light layer on her pads before freezing them in silicone bags.
+She recommends wearing them for an hour or so 1-2 times per day for a couple of weeks and says you can even use this tea as a perineum spray in a peri wash bottle or regular spray bottle after using the bathroom.
+Alternatively, cooling gel pads can also fit inside of underwear and can be used on c-section incisions

-- A robe with pockets and/or other comfortable, nursing friendly bras, pajamas, and loungewear
+- A robe with pockets and other comfortable, nursing-friendly bras, pajamas, and loungewear

 - Postpartum teas and infusions.
-You can search for brands with ready-made mixes, but we suggest trying your hand at creating your own based on what you feel like you need after reading up on it.
-Mountain Rose Herbs and Frontier Co-Op is a great source for organic, loose bulk herbs
+You can search for brands with ready-made mixes, but I suggest trying your hand at creating your own based on what you feel you need after reading up on it.
+Mountain Rose Herbs and Frontier Co-Op is an excellent source of organic, loose-bulk herbs

 - FullWell’s Nourished Nerves tincture is clutch for support in balancing stress and promoting quality sleep (trust me - I formulated this one because I know how important it is to take that help wherever you can get it!)

 - Bone broth from a company like Fond for fast, easy nourishment.
-You can also make large batches of your own to your tastes in a crock pot and freeze half in jars and half in ice cube trays for easy addition into meals.
+You can also make large batches of your own to your tastes in a crock pot and freeze half in jars and half in ice cube trays for easy additions to meals.
 The collagen in that bone broth is so important for recovery!
-A quick and nourishing meal could be as easy as a super simple egg drop soup with scrambled eggs, bone broth, chopped green onions and either seaweed flakes or miso for a probiotic boost
+A quick and nourishing meal could be as easy as a super simple egg drop soup with scrambled eggs, bone broth, chopped green onions, and either seaweed flakes or miso for a probiotic boost

-- Freeze hearty soups and stews, or be your own preemptive meal service like we talked about earlier.
-There’s honestly no such thing as being over prepared here.
+- Freeze hearty soups and stews, or be your own preemptive meal service, as discussed earlier.
+There’s honestly no such thing as being over-prepared here.
 A good chili with ground beef and chicken/beef liver for some extra iron is a FullWell staff fav

 It’s easy to lose yourself in the shuffle around this time.
-Ask any woman who has given birth: there is truly nothing like creating and carrying a baby and then bringing them into the world.
-It’s possible that you experience little to no mental or emotional extremes after giving birth.
-It’s also possible that you will be the most emotional you’ve ever been, and that you could swing back and forth from day to day, filled with utter joy one moment, and spiraling the next.
+Ask any woman who has given birth: there is nothing like creating and carrying a baby and bringing them into the world.
+You may experience little to no mental or emotional extremes after giving birth.
+It’s also possible that you will be the most emotional you’ve ever been, and you could swing back and forth daily, filled with utter joy one moment, and spiraling the next.
 It’s possible you could go through something somewhere in between!
 Every woman is different.

-- Postpartum depression is real, it’s normal, and it should be identified and talked about early on without judgment or stigma.
+- Postpartum depression is natural, normal, and should be identified and discussed early on without judgment or stigma.
 If you are familiar with FullWell, you know that we have a GiveBack Program that allows a percentage of our sales to support organizations that align with our values.
 One of those organizations is Postpartum Support International.
-Not only do they host a 24-hour hotline, they provide resources for finding postpartum mental healthcare in your area, no matter where you live.
-What’s more is that they also provide support for new fathers (they’re adjusting, too).
+Not only do they host a 24-hour hotline, but they also provide resources for finding postpartum mental healthcare in your area, no matter where you live.
+What’s more is that they also offer support for new fathers (they’re adjusting, too).

-- All-encompassing medical services such as Parsley Health and Ask Tia are available not only to help you recover physically, but to take care of mental and emotional recovery as well.
+- All-encompassing medical services such as Parsley Health and Ask Tia are available to help you recover physically and take care of mental and emotional recovery.

-Consider this an article just to get you thinking about your own personal needs and what could work for you.
-Discuss your ideas, questions and concerns with your healthcare provider, and start making moves from there.
-Remember: start where you are, use what you have, do what you can.
+Consider this an article to get you thinking about your personal needs and what could work for you.
+Discuss your ideas, questions, and concerns with your healthcare provider, and start making moves from there.
+Remember: start where you are, use what you have, and do what you can.